nodexperts/iron-router-seo/README.md

 - [Spiderable](https://atmospherejs.com/meteor/spiderable)

-Spiderable is package from MDG which allows web crawler to see your HTML (meta tags).
+Spiderable is a package from MDG which allows web crawler to see your HTML (meta tags).
 It gives better chance to your site for getting higher index on search engines.
 However its not a necessity but its suggested to install it in your app.

 ```bash
 meteor add spiderable